Lysimachia punctata aka Dotted Loosestrife

 Dotted Loosestrife, Spotted Loosestrife, Large Yellow Loosestrife

-How to care for Dotted Loosestrife
+How difficult is it to take care of Dotted Loosestrife

 Dotted Loosestrife requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.